Spokane to Glacier Road Trip: 5-Day Adventure

 How to Do a 5-Day Road Trip from Spokane to Glacier National Park

-Glacier National Park was on my mind ever since we had visited Grand Teton and Yellowstone National Parks last November.
+Glacier National Park had been on my mind since we visited Grand Teton and Yellowstone National Parks last November.
 Sitting approximately 6 hours from Yellowstone, the northernmost landmark of Wyoming that slips into Montana, Glacier often joins the favorite duo for a week-long road trip in the American Northwest.

 I had hoped to take a glance at iconic places in Glacier during that first trip, too.
 Unfortunately, it hadn’t happened.